-Name Principal Occupation and Biography D. Michael G. Stewart Michael Stewart is the principal of the Ballinacurra Group, a privately held group of companies involved with Western Canadian energy sector investments and energy infrastructure project consulting.
-He also serves on the Boards of Directors of TransCanada Corporation, Pengrowth Energy Corporation, and Northpoint Resources Ltd. Prior thereto, Mr. Stewart held several positions at Westcoast Energy Inc. (Westcoast") from 1993 to 2002 when Westcoast was acquired by Duke Energy Corporation.
-The positions Mr. Stewart held at Westcoast and its subsidiary and affiliate companies included Executive Vice President, Business Development of Westcoast, responsible for the development of Westcoast's power, international and major new projects; President of Westcoast Energy International Inc.;
+Name Principal Occupation and Biography D. Michael G. Stewart Michael Stewart is a corporate director.
+He also serves on the Boards of Directors of TransCanada Corporation and its subsidiary TransCanada Pipelines and Pengrowth Energy Corporation.
+Prior thereto, Mr. Stewart held several positions at Westcoast Energy Inc. (Westcoast") from 1993 to 2002 when Westcoast was acquired by Duke Energy Corporation.
+The positions Mr. Stewart held at Westcoast and its subsidiary and affiliate

-Name Principal Occupation and Biography - WALLE Chairman of Westcoast Power Inc.; Chairman of the Management Committee of Maritimes & Northeast Pipeline Limited Partnership; and Co-Chief Executive Officer of Foothills Pipelines Ltd. Before joining Westcoast Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur businesses.
+Name Principal Occupation and Biography companies included Executive Vice President, Business Development of Westcoast, responsible for the development of Westcoast's power, international and major new projects; President of Westcoast Energy International Inc.; Chairman of Westcoast Power Inc.; Chairman of the Management Committee of Maritimes & Northeast Pipeline Limited Partnership; and Co-Chief Executive Officer of Foothills Pipelines Ltd. Before joining Westcoast Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur businesses.
 Mr. Stewart graduated from Queen's University with a Bachelor of Science degree in Geological Sciences.
-He is a member of the Institute of Corporate Directors and the Association of Professional Engineers, Geologists and Geophysicists of Alberta (non-practicing).
-Colin D. Boyer Colin Boyer is an Independent Businessman.
-Mr. Boyer was, until August, 2006, the President and Chief Executive Officer of Birchill Energy Limited, a private oil and natural gas company.
-Mr. Boyer's 30 years of experience in the oil and natural gas industry includes acting as President of Boyer Petroleum Engineering Ltd. from 1985 to 2000, a consulting engineering firm providing services for field operations, production and reservoir analysis and management.
-Mr. Boyer is currently a director of several private oil and natural gas companies.
-Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming and has been a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta since 1976.
-Kyle D. Kitagawa, CA Kyle Kitagawa brings over 20 years experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
+He is a member of the Institute of Corporate Directors and the Association of Professional Engineers and Geoscientists of Alberta (non-practicing).
+Kyle D. Kitagawa, CA Kyle Kitagawa brings over 30 years of experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
 Prior to April 2003, he held senior executive positions in a global energy trading and capital corporation.
-Currently, Mr. Kitagawa serves as Chairman of Coral Hill Energy Ltd and is a Director of Zargon Oil & Gas Ltd. Prior directorships include Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources, Ltd. and Wave Energy Ltd. He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Accountant.
+Currently, Mr. Kitagawa serves as Chairman of Coral Hill Energy Ltd and is a Director of Zargon Oil & Gas Ltd. He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Accountant.
 Burton J. Ahrens Burt Ahrens is the President of the Edgehill Corporation, a diversified venture capital company with a bias towards energy and energy-related investments.
 Mr. Ahrens was Co-Manager of USIR Capital LLC, an opportunistic growth-oriented hedge fund and the Chairman of Edgehill Select group, LLC, the sponsor of an umbrella trust that has registered and listed seven sub-funds on the Dublin Stock Exchange.
 Mr. Ahrens was a founder and President of Oil Fields Systems Corp., which in 1985 was acquired by Snyder Oil Corporation and its publicly traded affiliate, American Oil Fields, PLC.
 He was also Chairman of Perkins Drilling Company, then the largest drilling company in Ohio at the time of its sale in December 1980.
 Mr. Ahrens is or has been a director of several public and private corporations.
 A graduate of Cornell and Yale Law School, where he was an editor of the Yale Law Journal, Mr. Ahrens practiced law with Cravath, Swaine & Moore and was founding Senior Partner of Feit & Ahrens.
+Colin D. Boyer Colin Boyer is an Independent Businessman.
+Mr. Boyer was, until August, 2006, the President and Chief Executive Officer of Birchill Energy Limited, a private oil and natural gas company.
+Mr. Boyer's 30 years of experience in the oil and natural gas industry includes acting as President of Boyer Petroleum Engineering Ltd. from 1985 to 2000, a consulting engineering firm providing services for field operations, production and reservoir analysis and management.
+Mr. Boyer is currently a director of a private oil and natural gas company.
+Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming and has been a member of the Association of Professional Engineers and Geoscientists of Alberta since 1976.